marigold-dev/training-nft-2/README.md

 - User must have enough tokens _(wine bottles)_ to place an offer
 - the seller will set the NFT marketplace smart contract as an operator.
 When the buyer sends his money to buy the NFT, the smart contract will change the NFT ownership _(it is not interactive with the seller, the martketplace will do it on behalf of the seller based on the offer data)_
-- we update the `storage` to publish the offer
+- `storage` is updated with `offer` field

 ### :credit_card: Buy a bottle on the marketplace

-Now that we have offers available on the marketplace, let's buy bottles!
+Now that there are offers available on the marketplace, let's buy bottles!

 Edit the smart contract to add the `buy` feature